Richard-Hallam/discordOllamaBot/readme.md

 - Model selection
 - Ability to send message to llm and get a response in discord.
+- Ability to handle responses longer than the discord api limit of 2000 characters.

 ## Feature to be implimented

 - Discord slash commands.
 - chat context for the llm.
-- Return of messages longer than 2000 characters.
-Current limit imposed by discord api.
+- Ability to select models using a slash command